Announcing our Club Reopening!

 - Under "PLAY OR WATCH BRIDGE," click "Competitive," and then "ACBL - North America."

-- Upcoming games are listed in order based on how soon they start.
-Scroll to find our game.
-All our games will be shown with VACB142398 as the host, and the name of the event will Lake Chapala DBC Open Pairs.
-(Note: depending on interest, we may add 299er games in the future.)
+- Upcoming games are listed in order based on how soon they start, but you will only see games hosted by clubs where you are eligible to play.
+Scroll if necessary to find our game, or use the search box at the top to find "pv."
+All our games will be shown with VACB142398 as the host, and the name of the event will be PV/Lake Chapala DBC Open Pairs.
+(Note that our game fee is now $4, not $3, and the name has changed since we pooled with the Puerto Vallarta club.)

 - Click on the game, and a box will appear allowing you to register.
 When you register, you need to indicate your partner's BBO username.
 They also need to be logged in to accept the registration.
 (Or you can pay for them.)